 Companies hire under many titles for these types of positions, including Instructional Designers, Instructional Developers, E-learning Specialists, Corporate Trainers, Project Managers, and Instructional Technologists, to name but a few.
 A demand exists in the market nationally and locally for instructional designers and for those trained in creating and delivering educational content for a corporate environment.
 These companies represent a wide-range of businesses in the U.S. including financial, telecommunications, energy, technology, pharmaceutical, insurance, banking, legal, and telecommunications industries.

-La Salle’s program in Instructional Technology Management aims to provide you with the skills and background knowledge needed to train the looming workforce in, training and particularly through e-learning and computer-based initiatives.
+La Salle’s program in Instructional Technology Management aims to provide you with the skills and background knowledge needed to train the workforce, particularly through e-learning and computer-based initiatives.
 The program is offered 100 percent online with optional face to face meetings and activities throughout the year.
 Each course is 8-weeks in length allowing students to take two courses per semester.
 Courses will meet both asynchronously, using discussion boards, blogs, and journals, and synchronously, using programs that allow real-time chat and video or audio web conferencing to help you stay connected with your instructors and classmates.